cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/ctl_mboxlist.rst

 .. option:: -a

-    When used with **-m**, assume the local mailboxes file is authoritiative, that is, only change the mupdate server, do not delete any local mailboxes.
+    When used with **-m**, assume the local mailboxes file is authoritative, that is, only change the mupdate server, do not delete any local mailboxes.